cambridge-ceu/GitHub-matters/README.md

 4. Commit your change.
 Include a commit message describing the correction.
 Please note that if your commit message is not clear, the correction will not be accepted.
 5. Submit a pull request from your_initials_or_description.

+An example is given in [NOTES.md](NOTES.md).
 More generally, it would be similar to [these instructions to GDAL](https://github.com/OSGeo/gdal/blob/master/CONTRIBUTING.md).

 ## Technical guides and enhancements